RESEARCH STARTER

 In the same way that individuals can afford to spend more money when they receive a raise in salary, it can be misleading to look at the dollar amount of the federal debt without considering the overall size of the economy and the time value of money.
 For this reason, economists often evaluate the economic health of governments by considering national debt as a percentage of the country’s GDP.

 In the United States in 1940, the national debt was 51.6 percent (gross federal debt; 43.6 percent, publicly held debt) of the GDP.
 This number increased during World War II to 118.9 percent (gross; 106.1 percent, publicly held) in 1946, meaning that the national debt was actually larger than the GDP, but fell below 100 percent again in subsequent years.
 Mathematicians and economists have created models to forecast this index, with some predicting that factors such as the housing and financial crises would cause the United States to once again pass the 100 percent threshold in the twenty-first century.
-In fact, this threshold was surpassed in 2012, when the gross federal debt reached 100.1 percent of GDP; however, publicly held debt only amounted to 70.4 percent of that year's GDP.
-As of 2017, the United States' publicly held national debt was estimated at 77.4 percent of GDP—the highest percentage since 1950—while gross federal debt had remained above 100 percent since 2012.
+Indeed, this threshold was surpassed in 2012, when the gross federal debt reached 100.1 percent of GDP; however, publicly held debt only amounted to 70.4 percent of that year's GDP.
+By 2024, the debt to GDP ratio had grown higher, with the United States' gross federal debt estimated at 123 percent of GDP.

 Bibliography